Kubernetes Loop

 independent control planes

-All active-gateway configuration (L3 load balancing)
+All active-gateway configuration (L3 load balancing)✅(VLT Peer routing)(VSX Active forwarding)

 Layer 3 Packet load balancing